Cycling The River Lea

 Links: River Lea, Leagrave, Luton, Lee Navigation, Limehouse Basin, Regent’s Canal

 It was Easter Saturday and time to start proper training for July's Titanic Ireland cycle adventure.
-My cycling friends all opted out due to being "broken", "in Germany", "painting" or, strangely, "not fit enough to start training", so I was on my own for this one.
+My cycling friends had all opted out due to being "broken", "in Germany", "painting", or, rather strangely, "not fit enough to start training", so I was on my own for this one!

-The route is a combination of National Cycle Routes (NCN), starting near the source of the Lea at Luton and ending at Limehouse Basin at the Thames in London.
-Getting back is easy enough as the Regent's canal takes you from the Basin to St Pancras station where there are frequent trains back to Luton.
+The route is a fantastic combination of National Cycle Network (NCN) paths, starting near the source of the River Lea in Luton and ending at Limehouse Basin on the River Thames in London.
+Getting back is easy enough, as the Regent's Canal towpath takes you straight from the basin up to St Pancras Station, where there are frequent trains back to Luton.

-The Lea starts in Leagrave, north of Luton.
-Although NCN 6 passes through it, I opted to start the trip 2.3 miles down at Wardown Park where the river fills a small lake.
-Its also the venue for Luton Wardown parkrun which, as it was Saturday, had to be done too.
-If I were to do the trip again I would start at the source as it’s very close to Leagrave Station which is on the same line to St Pancras.
-This additional section follows the Lea Valley Walk which is a footpath but there’s good options for cycling on nearby roads.
+The River Lea actually starts in Leagrave, just north of Luton.
+Although NCN Route 6 passes right through it, I opted to start the trip 2.3 miles downstream at Wardown Park, where the river fills a lovely boating lake.
+It is also the venue for Luton Wardown parkrun, which, as it was Saturday morning, absolutely had to be done too!
+Wardown Park is a great place to visit, featuring a beautiful Victorian mansion that now houses a museum.
+If I were to do the trip again, I would probably start at the true source, as it is very close to Leagrave Station (which is on the exact same train line to St Pancras).
+This additional northern section follows the Lea Valley Walk, which is mostly a footpath, but there are good options for cycling on the nearby roads.

-The River Lea joins the Thames near Canning Town, opposite the Greenwich Peninsula.
-Cycling right to the confluence is tricky so I opted to follow the Limehouse Cut from Bow Creek to the Limehouse Basin.
-From there I followed the Regent’s Canal back to King’s Cross station to get the train back to Luton where I had parked my car.
+The River Lea eventually joins the Thames at Leamouth, right opposite the Greenwich Peninsula.
+Cycling the towpath right to the confluence is a bit tricky, so I opted to follow the historic Limehouse Cut from Bow Creek directly into Limehouse Basin.
+From there, I followed the Regent's Canal back into central London to grab a train from King's Cross St Pancras back to Luton, where I had originally parked the car.

 Red = course of the River Lea, Blue = Cycle Route including Regent’s Canal to King’s Cross.